algoetech/bcs_three_gr_eleven/README.md

 ## File Structure

 - `main.dart`: The main entry point of the application.
 It sets up the responsive design and state management.
-- `registration_model.dart`: Contains the `RegistrationModel` class which manages the registration data.
+- `models/registration.dart`: Contains the `RegistrationModel` class which manages the registration data.

 ## Screens